thedevtoolsmith/KMike/c_and_c_server/README.md

       |_ server.py => The server code with helper functions for decryption
       |_utils.py => Driver script for processing requests
       |_validation.py => Validate request parameters

+## **Points to note**
+* The bitcoin payment verification implements the payment checking logic but returns true irrespective of the payment status for testing.